 In Satiro v.
-Maninno the Superior Court found the pro se appellant’s claim waived as a result filing a 29-issue statement of matters complained of on appeal that made it impossible for the trial court to give a comprehensive analysis of the issues.
+Maninno, the Superior Court found the pro se appellant’s claim waived as a result of filing a 29-issue statement of matters complained of on appeal that made it impossible for the trial court to give a comprehensive analysis of the issues.

-An en banc panel of the Superior Court overruled Commonwealth v.
+In Commonwealth v.
+Johnson, an en banc panel of the Superior Court overruled Commonwealth v.
 Creese, which had required each notice of appeal to list only one docket number.
 This case, along with Commonwealth v.
-Larkin show the Superior Court at its worst–creating, changing and abridging rules that have nothing to do with the justice, seeking the truth, or efficiently administering … Read more
+Larkin show the Superior Court at its worst–creating, changing and abridging rules that have nothing to do with the justice, seeking the … Read more

-The 3rd Circuit reviewed a “requirements contract” under New Jersey law to determine whether a consortium of municipalities was required to purchase its rock salt from the plaintiff.
-The court held that there was no binding contract, because there was only a promise to pay a certain rate for what it purchased, but not an … Read more
+In Mid-American Salt v.
+Morris Co.
+Coop.
+Pricing Council, the 3rd Circuit reviewed a requirements contract under New Jersey law to determine whether a consortium of municipalities was required to purchase its rock salt from the plaintiff.
+The Court held that there was no binding contract because there was only a promise to pay a … Read more

 Under Pennsylvania’s Right-to-Know Law, the state police provided a heavily-redacted copy of investigation regulations to the ACLU along with a letter indicating that the redactions were necessary under the RTKL’s public-safety exception.
 The ACLU filed an appeal with the Office of Open Records, seeking an unredacted copy.
 The OOR received an unredacted version for in … Read more

 This case presents plenty of intrigue for appellate law experts.
-A special panel of judges was convened pursuant to the Rules of Judicial Administration to deal with an appeal from a PCRA petitioner.
-During the PCRA petitioner’s appeal from the denial of his first PCRA petition, Justice Eakin joined in the majority to deny relief. … Read more
+A special panel of judges was convened pursuant to the Rules of Judicial Administration to deal with a PCRA petitioner’s appeal.
+During the PCRA petitioner’s appeal from the denial of his first PCRA petition, Justice Eakin joined the majority to deny relief.
+In that case, … Read more